-Earned Run Average Calculator
+Earned Run Average (ERA) Calculator

-Definition of Earned Run Average Calculator:
+Definition of Earned Run Average (ERA) Calculator:

 Earned Run Average (ERA) is a statistical measure used in baseball to evaluate a pitcher's performance.
 It is calculated by dividing the number of earned runs allowed by the number of innings pitched, and then multiplying by the number of innings in a game.